kuzzleio/kuzzle-device-manager/doc/1/controllers/device/unlink-asset/index.md

 code: true
 type: page
 title: unlinkAsset
-description: UnlinkAssets a device from an asset
+description: Unlink a device from an asset
 ---

 # unlinkAsset